BlockScience/Risk-Adjusted-Bonding-Curves/Paper/glossary.md

  <a id="note45" href="#note45ref">45</a> **Fund Fee** <br/>
 <p>     A fee charged that goes directly into the Project Operating Funds<a href="glossary.md#note44" id="note44ref"><sup>44</sup></a>.

+ <a id="note46" href="#note46ref">46</a> **System Requirement** <br/>
+<p>     System requirements are all of the requirements at the system level that describe the functions which the system as a whole should fulfill to satisfy the stakeholder needs and requirements, and is expressed in an appropriate combination of textual statements, views, and non-functional requirements; the latter expressing the levels of safety, security, reliability, etc., that will be necessary.

+ <a id="note47" href="#note47ref">47</a> **Functional Requirement** <br/>
+<p>     Functional requirements describe qualitatively the system functions or tasks to be performed in operation.
+Generally, Functional Requirements can be thought of as requirements more from the perspective of the "system plant" itself and how it functions.

+ <a id="note48" href="#note48ref">48</a> **Operational Requirement** <br/>
+<p>     Operational requirements define the operational conditions or properties that are required for the system to operate or exist.
+This type of requirement includes: human factors, ergonomics, availability, maintainability, reliability, and security.
+Generally, Operational Requirements can be thought of as requirements more from the perspective of the (agent) operation of the system.